NoahBeto/mobile-bat-counter/README.md

 Nightly Population Dataset
 ```

-The edge device processes thermal video locally and publishes bat count measurements instead of storing or transmitting full recordings.
+The edge device performs all detection and tracking locally.

-Each run produces a count measurement:
+Rather than storing and transmitting full thermal videos, the system publishes bat count measurements:

 ```bash
 env.count.bat = <number_of_detected_bats>
 ```

-These measurements can be collected over time to build nightly bat population datasets for long-term monitoring.
+These measurements can be collected over time to create nightly population datasets for ecological monitoring and long-term analysis.

 ---